International Project Development

 Youth Service America provides lesson plans and school programs all across the U.S.

-Many international informational databases are available for downloading.
-The leaders at these sites want students to engage in the life of another country as if they actually lived there rather than use telecommunications just as a vehicle for information exchange.
-That goal is a powerful motivator.
+Many sites want students to engage in the life of another country as if they actually lived there rather than just use the Internet as a vehicle for information exchange.
+That goal can be a powerful motivator.

 Other Areas To Check Out...